rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * widetail – the details of a given work item inside the loop returned by the REST call Get Work Item (within the @@WILOOP@@@ block) the : format can be used to specify tags to filter on (in V2)
 * csdetail – the details of a given Git commit or TFVC changeset inside the loop returned by the REST call to Get Commits(within the @@CSLOOP@@@ block)

-There are [sample templates](https://github.com/rfennell/vNextBuild/tree/master/SampleTemplates) that just produce basic releases notes for both Git and TFVC based releases

 ## Usage
 Once the extension is added to your TFS or VSTS server, the task should be available in the utilities section of 'add tasks'